Triple-T/gradle-play-publisher/README.md

 ## Task organization

 GPP follows the Android Gradle Plugin's (AGP) naming convention: `[action][Variant][Thing]`.
-For example, `publishPaidReleaseBundle` will be generated if have a `paid` product flavor.
+For example, `publishPaidReleaseBundle` will be generated if you have a `paid` product flavor.

 Lifecycle tasks to publish multiple product flavors at once are also available.
 For example, `publishBundle` publishes all variants.